leils/EXPLO-EAP01-01-DP02-PareidoliaElectron/README.md

 These log files are automatically rotated when they are 1MB and only one previous log file is kept.

 ## Roadmap for further improvements
-- Move text, buttons and UI overall out of the sketch component into their own components
-- Handle line drawing issues, including re-render being different than original line
-- Admin mode integrated
-- call resetTimeout during show mode to prevent double image changes on end of show mode
+[ ] call resetTimeout during show mode to prevent double image changes on end of show mode [ ] Move Admin mode, other mode changes out of the sketch into Vue